 Average Weather in Montevideo Uruguay

-In Montevideo, the temperature typically varies from 45°F to 80°F over the course of the year, and is rarely below 35°F or above 89°F.
+In Montevideo, the summers are warm and humid; the winters are cold; and it is wet, windy, and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 45°F to 80°F and is rarely below 35°F or above 89°F.

 The warm season lasts for 3.5 months, from December 3 to March 20, with an average daily high temperature above 76°F. The hottest day of the year is January 15, with an average high of 80°F and low of 65°F.